To stay informed about economic developments, legal updates, and key trends in our services, subscribe to our newsletter.

 Loans issued and received

-Loan agreements must be valid and provided to the accountant.
-Interest must be accrued correctly, and balances confirmed with counterparties.
-Classification into short- and long-term portions must follow repayment schedules.
+Loan agreements must be valid, extended where necessary, and submitted to the accountant.
+Interest must be accrued according to contract terms and recognised in the appropriate reporting period.
+Loan balances must be confirmed with counterparties.
+Short- and long-term balances must be classified correctly in the balance sheet based on repayment schedules.

 Leases